Heroes of the Storm has been one of the powerhouses of the MOBA (Multiplayer Online Battle Arena) scene.

 - Support – Heroes that provide buffs and utility skills to other allies.
 Conversely, they can also impede opponents’ advances through de-buffs and other status-changing abilities.

 - Healer – Heroes that focus on healing allies and mitigating the damage dealt to the party.

 - Melee Assassin – These are pure attackers that deal massive damage to opponents in close range.

 - Ranged Assassin – The same as Melee Assassin, but they attack from long range.
 They are also usually squishier (easier to kill) than their melee counterparts.

-Now without further ado, let’s dive right into the tier list.
+Now let’s dive right into the tier list.

-These heroes are almost certainly picked first because of how well they could dictate the flow of the game.
+These heroes are almost certainly picked first thanks to their ability to dictate the flow of the game.
 They have great stats, along with extremely useful skills that always give their team the advantage in fights.

 |Deathwing||Bruiser||Deathwing has a massive health pool along with tough armor.
 His skills are a bit slow, but they hit very hard.|

 |Kael’thas||Ranged Assassin||Living Bomb dictates the flow of combat every time.
 Used perfectly, this can disperse enemy units, making them easier to chase down.|

 |Xul||Bruiser||Xul’s lack of mobility is offset by his invaluable ability to push lanes quickly.|